Professor Jobs at University of North Texas with Visa Sponsorship

 Which visa types does University of North Texas commonly use for Professor roles?

 H-1B is the most common visa for full-time faculty at UNT.
-J-1 exchange visitor status is frequently used for visiting professors and postdoctoral researchers.
+J-1 visa exchange visitor status is frequently used for visiting professors and postdoctoral researchers.
 TN visas are an option for Canadian and Mexican nationals in qualifying academic disciplines.
 For permanent roles, UNT may support Green Card sponsorship through EB-2 or EB-3 employment-based immigrant petitions, often initiated after a faculty member has been on H-1B status for some time.

 What qualifications does University of North Texas expect for Professor positions?